krayin/krayin-docs/docs/1.x/introduction/installation.md

 ### How to login as admin:

-Go to `https://example.com/admin/login`, in case you used `php artisan bagisto:install` use the following credentials
+Go to `https://example.com/admin/login`, use the following credentials

 ```
 email: admin@example.com